 We spent nearly six hours cycling around Pulau Ubin.
 Carrying food and water is recommended, though there are plenty of vending machines dotted about the island.
 Sunscreen is also a must.

 Singapore’s Skyline from the ferry

 This is another island adventure, located towards the southern part of Singapore.
-The ferry ride to the island is wonderful - it was fun to watch the Singapore coastline go by - from the sweeping skylines of the Marina Bay Financial Centre to the HDBs in Jurong.
+The ferry ride to the island is wonderful and it was fun to watch the Singapore coastline go by - from the sweeping skylines of the Marina Bay Financial Centre to the HDBs in Jurong.
 Unlike Pulau Ubin, carrying supplies for St. John Island is imperative.
 There is no drinking water on the island, nor is there any food to be found.
-At my insistence, we went to see the Tropical Marine Science Institute's research lab.
-Of interest is Lazarus Island which is a nice place to relax.
+At my insistence, we went to see the Tropical Marine Science Institute’s research lab.
+Of interest is the bucolic Lazarus Island.

 We spent half an hour skipping stones here!

-The same ferry ticket also includes a stop at Kusu Island, which looked lovely, but I can't offer any suggestions on, for we had beat a hasty retreat to Singapore after completely running through whatever little supplies we had brought with us.
+The same ferry ticket also includes a stop at Kusu Island.
+Although Kusu looked lovely, we were far too exhausted and we had to beat a hasty retreat to Singapore after completely running through whatever little supplies we had brought with us.